 Demand for personalization

-Survey3 shows that customers in financial services want and expect a personalized experience, and in many cases, are willing to pay more for a personalized experience.
-This is creating demand for more and more personalization in the various financial services.
+Survey3 shows that customers in the ecommerce sector want and expect a personalized experience, and in many cases, are willing to pay more for a personalized experience.
+This is creating demand for more and more personalization in the various retail services.

-If you would like to personalize your financial service, we can be your technology partner.
+If you would like to personalize your ecommerce store, we can be your technology partner.
 Please click here, to get in touch with us!

 1. Penny Gillespie, Jason Daigler and Magnus Revang, Gartner Market Guide for Digital Personalization Engines, PDF ebook, page 2, April 2015, Digitalmarketingsuite.com, accessed April 2017.